-We know how important it is to remain as independent as possible, feel safe and be able to manage daily tasks.
-We have friendly and professional therapists and assessors who can support you to improve your abilities and do as much as you can for yourself.
+We have friendly and professional, trained assessors and therapists who can support you to improve your abilities and do as much as you can for yourself.

 - Providing equipment or adaptations in your home

 - Providing advice on new methods and techniques

 - Providing assistive technology devices such as emergency alarms

 - Referring you onto other relevant services or agencies.